DeneilSantiagoPayumo/Obsidian-Vault/International Relations/Notes/Bibliography Notes/Of Things of the Indies.md

 330

-The overall picture in central Mexico is that of an indigenous system readily acceptig but also transforming anything from the outside that was closely parallel in structure and function but wanting to continue with those aspects of the system that was not compensated for.
+The overall picture in central Mexico is that of an indigenous system readily accepting but also transforming anything from the outside that was closely parallel in structure and function but wanting to continue with those aspects of the system that was not compensated for.

 This experience is not universal, standing at one end of a wide spectrum.